 Federal Student Loans

-Federal student loans have the widest range of repayment plans, easiest credit standards on most loans, and the widest range of repayment plans.
+Federal student loans have the widest range of repayment plans and easiest credit standards on most loans.

 Direct Subsidized and Unsubsidized Loans